rachsmithcodes/rachsmith.com/src/content/notes/in-the-way.md

 ---
 title: In the way
 slug: in-the-way
-added: 2025-03-12 8:43
+added: 2025-03-11T22:43:00.000Z
-updated: 2025-03-12 8:43
+updated: 2025-03-11T22:43:00.000Z
-tags:
-  - writing
+excerpt: >-
-excerpt: I was texting with my best friend.
+  I was texting with my best friend.
 Her mum has cancer, and my friend is going through the brutality of watching it take her piece by piece, just as I did with my own mum 13 years ago.
 note: published
 publish: true
+tags:
+  - writing
 ---

 I was texting with my best friend.
 Her mum has cancer, and my friend is going through the brutality of watching it take her piece by piece, just as I did with my own mum 13 years ago.